ramigs/ramigs.dev/src/site/posts/2020-08-04-canonical-url-11ty.md

 key `canonical` exists in the [front matter](https://www.11ty.dev/docs/data-frontmatter/) of the content page.

-> If you're not using Nunjucks, consult the documentation of your template
+> If you're not using Nunjucks, check out the documentation of your template
 > language to find out how to conditionally render HTML.

 Then, in the front matter's content file, simply add a `canonical` key pointing